The Children Real Food Revolution Has Begun! And I Started it!

 I always wonder at how the very same mothers who will cry at the sight of a scratch on their child will think nothing of feeding him or her foods laden with chemicals: What presents the greater risk and inflicts the most damage?
 Just because the danger is insidiously incremental doesn’t make it any less clear and present.
 Children will eat what their moms feed them, period.
 Kids are small adults, and we don’t need to get them used (alas, even addicted sometimes) to packages with cartoon characters in order to ensure they will feed themselves.
 What would your children do after being served some homemade soup, a sandwich made with whole-grain bread, some roast chicken with brown rice or corn on the cob, and so on at home (or in school for that matter) several days in a row ?
 Go on a hunger strike?
 Mount a mutiny with all the kids on the block?
 Make restaurant reservations?
 Of course not!
 On the second day, third at the most, they will sit down and eat, and yes, enjoy it, and never look back!
 They eat junk only because that’s what their friends eat, because that’s what they were told was cool, because that’s what their school feeds them, because that’s what the vending machines heave relentlessly.
 So, dear moms, unite, dare to be different, resist peer pressure, and do the right thing—your children will love you even more if that is at all possible.
 You will be rewarded with healthy and contented children at a minimal cost of money and time.
 My granddaughter recently created quite a stir at the supermarket when she asked her mother, at the top of her lungs, to please buy her some pumpkin and some peas; so you see, it is just what you get them used to.
 And no, she is not a geek, she is, in fact, quite a delightful and fun child, and so are her pumpkin-eating siblings and cousins.

 I remember an alarmingly telling remark my nephew Ari once made when a teenager on a vacation from school, as we lunched at my house: “School lunches look like the cook tells himself, what can I feed these Bachurim just so they don’t drop dead on me?”
 Fast forward almost a whole generation, I’m sorry to say very little has changed.
 Little chip off the old block, my granddaughter Musia recently wrote Mayor Bloomberg about the deplorable state of the school lunch programs, and the best part is, Mayor Bloomberg wrote Musia!
 Did she just get some magic ball rolling?
-I myself have cooked for lunch programs in several institutions, on an almost unimaginably low budget, and got great results.
+I myself have cooked for real food lunch programs in several institutions, on an almost unimaginably low budget, and got great results.
 I dream of doing it for one of our schools and geriatric centers!